 If you are not sure whether you qualify, it’s best to file.
 Financial aid includes grants, scholarships, work, and loans.
 You may not qualify for need-based grants, but student loans are always obtainable and the forms are necessary for government loans.

 What is merit aid?
 How do I know if I am eligible?

-All students entering as freshmen in Fall 2013 or for the January Freshman class in January 2013 are eligible for merit scholarships regardless of their family income.
+All students entering as freshmen are eligible for merit scholarships regardless of their family income.
 Merit scholarships are awarded based on academic promise, as shown through your high school record, application essays, and other criteria including test scores.
 A separate application is not required for merit aid.
-St. John’s offers two types of merit scholarships: Trustee Scholarships and Key Scholarships.
-The amounts of the award vary.
+St. John’s offers several types of merit scholarships with varying award amounts.